 It funds projects to develop innovative resources that build the knowledge and skills of diverse career and employment professionals.
 CERIC also annually hosts Cannexus, Canada’s largest bilingual career development conference, publishes the country’s only peer-reviewed journal, Canadian Journal of Career Development, and runs the CareerWise / OrientAction websites, providing the top career development news and views.

-CERIC’s activities are funded in large part by The Counselling Foundation of Canada, a family foundation that has actively supported career projects for more than 50 years.
+CERIC’s activities are funded in large part by The Counselling Foundation of Canada, a family foundation that has actively supported career projects for 60 years.

 CERIC is directed by a pan-Canadian volunteer Board of Directors reflecting a broad sectoral representation in the field of career counselling.
 Read more on our Board.

 We also have a number of Advisory Committees that are as diverse and representative as our national Board of Directors.
 Committees play an important role providing input on research, learning, marketing, communications, web services, editorial support and conference programming.

 Determines and recommends to the Board the most effective way by which CERIC can support the growth and development of practical and academic career-related research in Canada and its application.
 Read more on our Practical & Academic Research Committee.

 Content & Learning

 Provides input on current content for the CERIC group of periodical publications (Careering magazine), other CERIC assets and activates content into learning.
 Read more on our Content & Learning Committee.